rspeer/scholar.hasfailed.us/index.md

 Non-employees, such as most trans researchers, are of course at the mercy of their product decisions.

 Google employees are losing control of the ethics of their products.
 In 2019, five employee activists (three of whom were trans) were [fired for their activism][thanksgiving-five].
-In 2020, Timnit Gebru and Margaret Mitchell, who had [advocated internally for proper representation of trans authors in Google Scholar][timnit-statement], were fired by Jeff Dean for their ethics research.
+In 2020, Timnit Gebru and Margaret Mitchell, who among their many accomplishments had [advocated internally for proper representation of trans authors in Google Scholar][timnit-statement], were fired by Jeff Dean for their ethics research.

 [#DropTheDeadnames]: https://dropthedeadnames.org/
 [thanksgiving-five]: https://www.washingtonpost.com/technology/2019/12/17/google-fires-fifth-engineer-who-alleges-retaliation-union-activity/